coreydevinanderson/ESDA.js/README.md

 A collection of different JavaScript functions (and helper functions) that are useful for exploratory spatial data analysis (ESDA) in a web application.
 This project is a work-in-progress.
 The long-term goal is to turn this into a functional module.

-This module was inspired by the fact that many simple spatial analyses would otherwise require the use of middleware or would have to be precalculated and stored server side.
-The idea is to write a set of useful functions in JavaScript that can be executed quickly on-the-fly.
+This module was inspired by the fact that many simple spatial analyses would otherwise require the use of middleware or results have to be precalculated (using a different language) and stored on the data server.
+The idea is to write a set of useful functions in JavaScript that can be executed quickly, on-the-fly.
 One limitation of this approach is that computationally intensive functions (such as spatial randomization/permutation) may be too time consuming for large data sets on devices with limited computational power.

 ---